- Continuous or batch furnaces which may be horizontal, vertical or rotary. More recently fluidised beds and reduced pressure furnaces have been used.

-Variation of depth of case with time and temperature:
+Variation of the depth of case with time and temperature:

 |Depth of case||870°C||900°C||950°C||960°C|

-- Process relies on the transformation of austenite into martensite on quenching, so the carbon content of the component on the surface must be high enough (usually 0.8–1.0% C) to give a martensitic layer with sufficient hardness (700 VPN) to provide the required wear resistance.
+- The process relies on the transformation of austenite into martensite on quenching, so the carbon content of the component on the surface must be high enough (usually 0.8–1.0% C) to give a martensitic layer with sufficient hardness (700 VPN) to provide the required wear resistance.

 - Since the core must have a degree of toughness, its carbon content should be a maximum of 0.4% and is usually less than 0.25%.